JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 That said, often internal applications start earlier in the review cycle than consulting engagements.
 Which makes harder to review since significant parts of the apps are still being churned out.

 Early is Better, But Harder.
-Which means these internal application reviews especially of huge important systems, need to be as thorough scoped as a pentest.
+Which means these internal application reviews especially of huge important systems, need to be as thoroughly scoped as a pentest.
 There needs to be

 * A scoping meeting with the components are listed out
 * Multiple valid accounts